logiqai/docs/logiq-server/logiq-paas-community-edition.md

 ### Installing Grafana

-The LOGIQ stack bundles Grafana as part of the deployment as an optional component.
-You can enable Grafana in your LOGIQ cluster by running the following command.
+The Apica Ascent stack bundles Grafana as part of the deployment as an optional component.
+You can enable Grafana in your Apica Ascent cluster by running the following command.

 ```bash
 helm upgrade --install logiq --namespace logiq \